-It’s time for our Aintree Day 1 betting tips.
+It’s time for our top Aintree Day 1 betting tips and predictions.
 The 2019 Grand National takes place on Saturday afternoon as some of the best horses in the field slug it out over the extended trip under the watchful gaze of worldwide sports fans.
 It’s a contest that brings the UK and Ireland to a standstill for a few fleeting moments, but the name of the winner will live long in the memory.

 Interestingly, Tiger Roll is fav for two-in-a-row this year and the early betting has seen him well supported to come and defend his crown.
 Will that be the case?
 It’s a big ask, of course, and followers of the trends know defending champions have just as poor a record as favourites in the Grand National.
 That’s sure to put a few off, many punters happy to go in search of a lively outsider at a bigger price with a chance of causing an upset.

 We have run the rule over the big race and returned with their views on the chances of the leading runners in the pack, as well as an update on the trends and any other snippets of information that could prove useful to backers.

 Picking the winner of the national is tough and it doesn’t happen too often; it’s more like a lottery than a horse race.
 However, but if you do your research and keep your stakes down to interest levels, you can enjoy the show and hope your number comes in.
 Check out our in-depth Grand National 2019 preview.